bareos/bareos/rest-api/README.md

 The API will be extended by some methods provided by the Bareos console, that are not yet implemented.
 It is also planned to add delete / update options for configuration in the director and REST API.
 If you are interested in support and / or funding enhancements, please visit https://www.bareos.com

-TODO: response model are not defined / documented yet.
+TODO:
+- define and document response model
+- add possibility to connect to a choice of directors
+- add start-script with ini-file name as parameter